 - Includes Element Pickup & TRU-MIC

 - Tricky Installation For Hobbyists

 Read More: Top 10 Best Acoustic Guitar Pickups For 2021

 2. Shure KSM44A/SL Multi-Pattern Large dual-diaphragm Side-Address Condenser Studio Microphone

 Offering various polar pattern options, including cardioids, omnidirectional, and bidirectional, this KSM44A is a premium microphone for acoustic Guitar.
-The Multi-pattern condenser offers excellent recording flexibility due to the compatibility with various polar pattern condensers.
-It comes with dual gold Mylar diaphragms for excellent transient response, a preamplifier for transparency, and a subsonic filter.
+The Multi-pattern condenser offers excellent recording flexibility due to its compatibility with various polar pattern condensers.
+It comes with dual gold Mylar diaphragms for an excellent transient response, a preamplifier for transparency, and a subsonic filter.